You’ve heard it again and again: “You should be blogging.”

 Share Your Expertise

-When you give relevant advice freely through blogging, you’re not only creating relationships with your target market, you’re proving that you know what you’re talking about.
-This will help to elevate your profile and you’ll be on your way to creating a name for yourself in your industry.
+When you give relevant advice freely through blogging.
+You’re not only creating relationships with your target market, you’re proving that you know what you’re talking about.
+This will help to elevate your profile.
+You’ll be on your way to creating a name for yourself in your industry.

 Helps You Sell

 Now, please don’t misunderstand: your blog articles should not be written with hard-sell language.
-Each one should aim to serve your ideal client, and then use a provocative call-to-action to persuade them to click on a link and continue their interaction with your brand.
+Each one should aim to serve your ideal client.
+Then use a provocative call-to-action to persuade them to click on a link and continue their interaction with your brand.

 Enhance Social Media

 When you create interesting and informative blog articles, you’ll have more relevant material to share on your social media pages.
-Choose the topics your target market most wants to talk about, and you’ll encourage priceless engagement on those pages—simply by starting a conversation with a stimulating article.
+Choose the topics your target market most wants to talk about.
+You’ll encourage priceless engagement on those pages.
+Simply by starting a conversation with a stimulating article.

 Keep Your Website Fresh

-Google loves fresh material, and when you publish a blog on your website (and add new articles regularly), you’re giving Google exactly what it’s looking for.
+Google loves fresh material.
+When you publish a blog on your website (and add new articles regularly).
+You’re giving Google exactly what it’s looking for.

 How to Get Started with Blogging